 The glute-ham raise is a compound movement that strengthens posterior chain muscles, especially the lower back, hamstrings, and glutes.

-Having stronger posterior chain muscles enables you to lift more weights, reduce the risk of injuries and help you increase your one-rep max.
+Stronger posterior chain muscles enable you to lift more weights, reduce the risk of injuries, and increase your one-rep max.

 2. Lunge Variations